very-scary-scenario/nkd.su/README.md

 [nkd.su](http://nkd.su) is a request-gathering and voting service for [The Cat](http://thisisthecat.com)'s [Neko Desu](http://www.thisisthecat.com/index.php/neko-desu) radio show.
-Songs are sorted according to popularity on the front page.
+Songs are sorted according to which was voted for most recently on the front page.

 ### How do I vote?